-All registered Los Angeles campus MDiv students are required to have adequate medical insurance.
+All registered Los Angeles on-campus students are required to have adequate medical insurance.
 Students will be automatically enrolled in the TMUS-sponsored Student Health Insurance Plan unless they submit an online insurance waiver.
 Waivers will be approved if coverage meets certain minimum criteria (such as provision for doctor visits, emergency visits, prescriptions, locality of coverage, etc.).
-Students must submit a waiver once per academic year; premiums will be charged each semester to all student accounts that do not have an approved waiver.
+Students must submit a waiver each semester; premiums will be charged each semester to all student accounts that do not have an approved waiver.